james-millner/micronaut-mastermind-cli/README.md

 ```

 ### Introduction
-This small project was inspired by the Leeds Code Dojo (https://www.meetup.com/Leeds-Code-Dojo/) and the most recent
+This small project was inspired by the Leeds Code Dojo (https://www.meetup.com/Leeds-Code-Dojo/) and their most recent
-event which was the Mastermind Coding Kata evening.
+event, the Mastermind Coding Kata evening hosted at Sky Betting & Gaming.

-The goal was of the evening was simple:
+The goals of the evening were simple:
 - Have fun
 - Pair Program
 - Learn something new!